A Chicago Bachelor Party City Guide to Plan Your Weekend

 Morning: Head over to Lincoln Park for brunch at Batter and Berries.
 This hotspot tends to be busy, so expect a wait.
 Pick up some beverages for your crew (the restaurant is BYOB) to pass the time and enjoy dishes like the French toast flight (complete with strawberry, blueberry, lemon and caramel french toast) or the cluck-n-gaufre, a sweet potato waffle stuffed and topped with fried chicken and hot sauce.

 Afternoon: Take advantage of Chicago River and Lake Michigan.
 Rent an electric boat (it's cheaper than it sounds, BYOB and just like driving a golf cart) and cruise around the river.
 Looking for a party scene on the water?
 Head over to the Playpen, an enclave off of Oak Street Beach for boaters.
 When you're done, head over to the beach to play volleyball or spikeball.
-On your way there, stop at Navy Pier and ride the iconic ferris wheel.
+On your way there, stop at Navy Pier and ride the iconic Ferris wheel.

 Day 3

 Morning: Enjoy brunch on the Chicago River at River Roast.
-They serve classic dishes like breakfast hash, chicken and waffles (of course) and french toast.
+They serve classic dishes like breakfast hash, chicken and waffles (of course) and French toast.
 But they also offer other unique options like charcuterie boards, oysters and roasts that are hand-carved tableside.

 Afternoon: Tee up at Sydney Marovitz, an affordable public course on Lake Michigan where you can golf next to stunning panoramic views.
 When you're done, head to Millennium Park, where you'll find the iconic bean and the 606 trail (modeled after NYC's High Line).
 Keep exploring the park or pop into the Art Institute of Chicago to see the extensive collection of artwork.
 Check out the fun restaurants in the area, like the Nutella Cafe, Garrett Popcorn or Velvet Taco.
 Feel like hitting up a day party?
-Head over to Federales in the West Loop for margaritas and tequila shots served in an ice glass (which you can throw at their oversize bell).
+Head over to Federales in the West Loop for margaritas and tequila shots served in an ice glass (which you can throw at their oversized bell).

 Where Should I Stay in Chicago for a Bachelor Party?